groundhoggwp/groundhogg/README.txt

 You can purchase a premium plan for access to support and our premium extensions & integrations on our [pricing page](https://www.groundhogg.io/pricing/).

 == Changelog ==

+= 2.7.9.7 (2023-04-25) =
+* ADDED Application flow for *Review Your Funnel* series.
+* ADDED More search filter registration helper functions.
+* ADDED Remote Notifications system to the Toolbar Widget.
+* TWEAKED Convert mobile number to e164 format after most contact creation/update opportunities.
+* FIXED Phone field not saving in web forms when phone type is not changed at least once.
+* FIXED PHP Warnings when submitting web form with a phone field.

 = 2.7.9.6 (2023-03-28) =
 * TWEAKED Changed "Source Page" to "Signup Page" to make it more obvious.